zbchristian/BatteryMonitor/Readme.md

 of a camper/mobil home 12V battery on an Android Smartphone.

-Schematic and borad design in the Eagle folder.
+The monitor is based on three modules (DC-DC converter, ESP32, ADS1115), which are placed either on a bread board or a PCB.
+The schematic and the layout of this base board can be found in the Eagle folder.

 ![Prototype](images/BatteryMonitorADS1115_500px.jpg?raw=true "Prototype of the Battery Monitor")
 ![Prototype with Hall sensor](images/BatteryMonitorADS1115-Hall_500px.jpg?raw=true "Prototype of the Battery Monitor with split core current sensor")